Badbird5907/ServerLauncher/README.md

 # ServerLauncher
-A launch wrapper for minecraft servers that automatically keeps them up-to-date.
+A launch wrapper for minecraft servers (or any java application, really) that automatically keeps them up-to-date.
 Now with jenkins and teamcity support!

 Download: [Here](https://ci.badbird5907.net/job/ServerLauncher/)